Made in Canada Tea Brands: Ultimate Source List

 Murchie’s Tea & Coffee (Delta, BC):

 Murchie’s is a historic BC company, known for both coffee and tea since 1894!
+They are perfect for a traditional afternoon tea experience.
 They have a wide selection of traditional black teas (like their famous “No. 10 Blend”), green teas, and herbal infusions.

 They blend and package their teas in British Columbia.